PsyArticles.com

 Aging and the Sense of Smell

-February 2007 - New research by Dr Amy Johnston, from Griffith University's School of Nursing and Midwifery and the Eskitis Institute of Cell and Molecular Biology, published in the journal Chemical Senses, has found that normal aging processes have little detrimental effect on the sense of smell.
+Research by Dr Amy Johnston, from Griffith University's School of Nursing and Midwifery and the Eskitis Institute of Cell and Molecular Biology, published in the journal Chemical Senses in 2007 found that normal aging processes have little detrimental effect on the sense of smell.

 The study tested the ability of about 1000 Australian males and females of all ages to detect or identify a range of odours at different concentrations.
 The results showed that olfactory function deteriorates relatively slowly with age in the absence of other factors such as smoking, medication or history of nasal problems.
 Healthy women were found to have a more sensitive sense of smell than healthy men.